 Padre Pio offers his Spiritual Children the way to live life and anticipate eternity.
-We are to get 'lost forever in that vast ocean of goodness' Who is Jesus in His word and particularly in the Eucharist.
+We are to get 'lost (or better 'found') forever in that vast ocean of goodness' Who is Jesus in His word and particularly in the Eucharist.
 As we consume the Victim, we are consumed and are 'lost' to this world and found in Him, living already the 'pledge of future glory'.
 The spiritual effect of hope then fills our hearts and our minds with the assurance of God's presence so that we can have a greater inner peace and serenity.
-Strengthened inwardly, we are empowered to confront challenges, bear burdens, eliminate enemies through Christian love, entrust ourselves totally and unreservedly to God Who 'has been and is everything to me'.
+Strengthened inwardly, we are empowered to confront challenges, bear burdens, eliminate enemies through Christian love, entrust ourselves totally and unreservedly to God Who has been and is everything.
 Should these not be our attitudes in life, especially during a month that speaks of our need to Respect life at all its stages from conception to natural death and to anticipate with joyful expectation the coming of our Lord Jesus Christ (Prayer after the Our Father at Mass) Who calls us and leads us to Life through the common experience of bodily death!?

 The thought of the Holy Souls in Purgatory should help us celebrate God's mercy and the Life He promises we will share with Him.
 Praying for the Holy Souls should help us reflect more deeply on the mystery of the Communion of Saints that we are part of 'in hope', as the Pilgrim People of God, journeying through the desert of time till we cross the waters that separate us from our true Home.
-The month of the Holy Souls is also the last month of the Church; November leads us into the beginning of a new liturgical year.
+The month of the Holy Souls is also the last month of the Church year.
+November leads us into the beginning of a new liturgical year.
 Every end signals a new beginning!
 Too often we think only of the fact of dying, and physically 'being no more'.
-That is not Christian ... not Catholic!
+This is not Catholic ... not Christian!
 Jesus is Life ... even His Death celebrates the newness of Life!
 Christianity believes and lives The Life - Christ!
 The Catholic professes to be an 'original' Christian, thus one who lives Christ.
-A Spiritual Child of Padre Pio, a Christian, a Catholic, a person committed to a deeper relationship with God through prayer-sacrifice-acts of charity, professes by the mere fact of these elements to live in hope, a hope that does not delude.
-It is a 'vision' of fulfillment yet to be possessed, but already available to those who 'Live Jesus'.
-Let us all remember this when we pray for the Holy Souls.
-May the reality of death not shake us, but strengthen our trust in God Who calls us to life, and from life to Life.